-Equipment is recorded at cost and amortized on a straight line basis at the following rates: 3 and 3.34 years (Mexico) for computer equipment; and 4 years for vehicles.
+Equipment is recorded at cost and amortized on a straight line basis over its estimated useful lives, at the following rates: 3 and 3.34 years (Mexico) for computer hardware and software; 10 years for office furniture; 4 years for vehicles and field equipment and on a straight-line basis over the term of lease contracts for leasehold improvements.

-Notes to the Consolidated Financial Statements For the period from incorporation on April 24, 2009 to March 31, 2010 Expressed in U.S. Dollars, Unless Otherwise Noted
+Notes to the Consolidated Financial Statements Years Ended March 31, 2011 and 2010 Expressed in U.S. Dollars, Unless Otherwise Noted